lesliefinlayson/MechaCar_Statistical_Analysis/README.md

 With a significance level of .05 percent, the p-value of .06 is above the significance level.
 There is not sufficient evidence to reject the null hypotheses.
 The two means are statistically similar.

+Question 2:  Is the PSI for any of the individual 3 manufacturing lots statistically different from the population mean of 1,500 PSI?